Gopchang

 In the past, gopchang was a popular, nutritious, and cheap dish for the general public.
 Rich in iron and vitamins, it was served as a health supplement for improving a weak constitution, recovering patients, and postpartum depression.
-Today, gopchang is also regarded as a delicacy and is more expensive than the regular meat of the same weight.
-It is a popular anju (food served and eaten with soju), as it helps break down alcohol.
+Today, gopchang is also regarded as a delicacy and is more expensive than regular meat of the same weight.
+It is a popular anju (food served and eaten with soju).

 Preparation

 The intestines are cleaned thoroughly, rubbed with wheat flour and coarse salt, and rinsed several times.
 The fat is trimmed off, and the cleaned gopchang is soaked in water to remove any traces of blood.
 Garlic, ginger, onion, cooking wine, black pepper, and Korean pepper are common marinating ingredients, mainly used for eliminating any unpleasant odors and tenderizing the meat of gopchang.

 Ingredients for gopchang-gui marinade are juiced, rather than minced, so that they don't burn during the grilling process.
 Common ingredients include soy sauce, gochutgaru (chili powder), mullyeot (rice syrup), cheongju (rice wine), onion juice, apple juice, garlic juice, scallion juice, and ginger juice.